Spring School on Lattice-Based Cryptography

 School Overview

-The Spring school will take place in March (20-24th), 2017 at the Mathematical Institute, University of Oxford.
-It aims at covering lattices, their role in modern cryptography, and their potential use in the post-quantum era.
-Namely, it will cover the basics of lattices, "hard" lattice problems and the reductions between them, and advanced lattice-based cryptography constructions (e.g. Fully Homomorphic Encryption).
-The school will also have practical sessions using SageMath.
+The Spring school took place in March (20-24th), 2017 at the Mathematical Institute, University of Oxford.
+It aimed at covering lattices, their role in modern cryptography, and their potential use in the post-quantum era.
+Namely, the basics of lattices, "hard" lattice problems and the reductions between them, and advanced lattice-based cryptography constructions (e.g. Fully Homomorphic Encryption).
+The school had practical sessions using SageMath.

 Target Audience: Graduate students and Postdocs.